pgovers/oscar-wagtail-demo/TUTORIAL.md

 # Oscar Wagtail Tutorial

-**Oscar e-commerce application in parallel with Wagtail CMS.**
+**Integrating [Oscar E-commerce](http://oscarcommerce.com) into a [Wagtail CMS](http://wagtail.io) application.**

-This tutorial shows you how to run an Oscar e-commerce application in parallel with Wagtail CMS.
+This tutorial shows you how to run an Oscar E-commerce application in parallel with Wagtail CMS.
 Both admin interfaces are used.
 We keep the Oscar admin unchanged.
-We bring products and categories into Wagtail to be able to create editorial content.
+We bring `Categories` into Wagtail to be able to create editorial content.

 This demo shows you:

   - How to add Oscar to an existing Wagtail site
   - CRUD Oscar Categories in Wagtail
-  - Select a Product in a Wagtail stream field.
+  - Select Products in Wagtail's streamfields.

 # Prerequisites